meghanat/megha_simulator/README.md

         ```
 3. Once finished using the container, run the command `exit` inside the container to exit it.

-## Sending files to and download files from the Development Server
+## Sending files to and downloading files from the Development Server

 ### To send files to the development server, use the command
 ```